Public mental health programme, Places & communities programme, Health inequalities theme

 Men’s health, community health interventions, social class and the concepts' relationship to health, wellbeing and educational processes, experiences and outcomes, critical positive psychology and the sociological work of Pierre Bourdieu.

 Find out more about Adam's research

 What has been your career journey so far?

-After completing my MA, I spent a number of years working in the community sector, with roles ranging from bid writing, collaborative delivery of coaching advice and guidance for mainly unemployed men in “post-industrial” areas of Merseyside and helped draft successful bids to various funding bodies.
+After my MA, I spent several years working in the community sector.
+During this period, I delivered coaching advice and guidance to unemployed men in "post-industrial" areas of Merseyside and helped draft successful bids to various funding bodies.

 Why did you choose to do a PhD in public health research?

 My MA dissertation investigated recent system wide changes taking place within the NHS.
 It was here that I encountered a number of puzzles pertaining to the repeated patterning of health inequalities and how they have been theorised within the field of social science.
 My later experience in the community sector added practical weight to the theoretical puzzles of interest and, as a result, I sought out opportunities to continue my studies and contribute to a research community that looks to understand and explain the “wicked” problems associated with men’s health and health inequalities.

 My research focuses on the experience of men who engage with social prescribing.